hiyoothere/Benchmarking-mosaic-variant-detection/README.md

       (i) Joint probability of two samples with “mosaic” variants was over 0.05
       (ii) Joint probability larger than that of any other genotype combination
  * **Mutect2** (4.1.9.0)
-   * Altered filtration usage : tagged as normal artifacts
+   * Altered filtration usage : tagged as "normal artifacts"
  * **M2S2MH**
    * MosaicHunter (v.1.0, single mode)
    * Mutect2 (4.1.9.0, paired mode)